Costa Rican Chicharron Recipe- Chicharrones de cerdo

-This is a traditional Costa Rican chicharron recipe that uses pork belly or boneless pork ribs- known in Spanish as chicharrón de cerdo or chicharrón de puerco.
-There is another type of chicharron in Costa Rica that is made from fried pig skin- but that’s not this recipe.
+This is a traditional Costa Rican chicharrón recipe that uses pork belly or boneless pork ribs- known in Spanish as chicharrón de cerdo or chicharrón de puerco.
+There is another type of chicharrón in Costa Rica that is made from fried pork skin- but that’s not this recipe.

-In Costa Rica, chicharrones are generally either pan-fried or done in the deep fry using what we call carne de cerdo.
-The recipe is hardly just Costa Rican, however, it goes by many names around the world, including pork cracklings, pork belly rinds, pork rinds, or simple fried pork.
+In Costa Rica, chicharrones are generally either pan-fried or made in a deep fry using pork meat.
+This chicharrón recipe is hardly just Costa Rican, however.
+This dish goes by many names around the world, including pork cracklings, pork belly rinds, pork rinds, or simply fried pork.

 Chicharrones are generally on most menus in Costa Rica, and you can find some restaurants that dedicate themselves solely to all things pork- they are generally in the Central Valley of Costa Rican and called chicharroneras.
-Chicharrones are a popular party food and appetizer in Costa Rica.
+Chicharrones are a popular party food and Costa Rican appetizer.

 - Traditional Costa Rican Gallo Pinto Recipe